 The Equal Employment Opportunity Commission (EEOC), a government agency tasked with enforcing the laws that make harassment at work illegal, released a report last year detailing the findings of "The Task Force on the Study of Harassment in the Workplace."

 The findings around sexual assault/harassment in the workplace are particularly shocking.
-Here are five of the most alarming ones surrounding workplace sexual harassment.
+Here are five of the most alarming stats surrounding workplace sexual harassment.

 1. Forty-five percent of the EEOC’s harassment claims were sex-based.